Graph Semi-Supervised Learning for Point Classification on Data Manifolds: Classification as graph semi-supervised learning

-Specifically, we can combine Theorem \ref{thm:ga_bound_1} and Lemma \ref{lem:ga_bound_1} to derive an upper bound on the generalization gap that no longer depends on the loss on the entire manifold, but rather on the minimum semi-supervised training loss on the graph $G_n$:
+Specifically, we can chain Theorem \ref{thm:ga_bound_1} and Lemma \ref{lem:ga_bound_1} once more to derive an upper bound on the generalization gap that no longer depends on the loss on the entire manifold, but rather on the minimum semi-supervised training loss on the graph $G_n$:

-\begin{theorem}[A satisfactory generalization bound] Under \textbf{Setup}, suppose the minimum of the optimization problem in \eqref{eqn:erm_ss_learning} is achieved by $\Phi_{\ccalW_G^*}$, i.e., by the GNN with weights $\ccalW_G^*$, and that Assumptions \ref{ass:bandlimited_main_body}--\ref{ass:lipschitz_main_body} hold.
+\begin{theorem}[A satisfactory generalization bound] Under \textbf{Setup}, suppose the minimum of the optimization problem in \eqref{eqn:erm_ss_learning} is achieved by $\Phi_{\ccalW_G^*}$, i.e., by the GNN with weights $\ccalW_G^*$, and that Assumptions \ref{ass:lipschitz_filter_main_body}--\ref{ass:lipschitz_act_fn_main_body} hold.
 Let $p > q$.
 With probability at least $1-\delta$,